PromptBit/partbolt-help-articles/_articles/direct-label-printing.md

 We're always looking to expand this list!
 If you have a label printer that isn't listed above, contact us at [support@partbolt.com](mailto:support@partbolt.com), and we'll look into adding support for it.

 ## Adding a printer
 First, make sure you're using Google Chrome, as direct label printing requires it.
+Also, if you're using Windows, you must [follow these one-time setup instructions](/articles/direct-label-printing-windows) first.

 1. Click on the tracking code for any item in your inventory, and, in the window that appears with your label, click **<i class="fas fa-fw fa-print"></i> Print**.
 2. Click **<i class="fas fa-fw fa-plus"></i> Add printer**